py2ai/py2ai.github.io/_posts/2019-08-22-Lab5-Training-classification-model.md

 Thats all for this lab 5.
-In the next lab 6 we will learn about training the CNN model.
+In the next lab 6 we will learn about training the CNN model for detection of Apple and Orange.
 I hope this lab will be helpful for the beginners.
 Code is  [available](https://github.com/py2ai/Keras-Labs).